 United Way is locally owned and operated.
 It is a volunteer driven nonprofit organization dedicated to supporting quality health and human service programs that make our community a stronger, better place for us all.
 United Way partners and collaborates with local agencies, organizations, civic groups and local government to find solutions that create lasting change to the highest priority problems in Washington County.
 United Way is committed to supporting programs and initiatives that help meet Basic Needs and provide access to a meaningful Education, Financial Stability and good Health for every Washington County resident.

 United Way of Washington County is a volunteer-led local, human service charitable organization with a focus on Community Impact and Advancing the Common Good.
-We focus on Education, Income, and Health because these are the building blocks of a good quality of life and the pathway to opportunity.
+We focus on Education, Financial Stability, and Health because these are the building blocks of a good quality of life and the pathway to opportunity.
 Changing situations will lead to improvement of our community's quality of life.
 No single nonprofit alone can effectively improve our community - United Way works across the county to leverage resources, businesses, experts and other service providers to advance the common good.
-The essence of a prepared workforce and stable economy rests on our collective success in the areas of education, income and health.
+The essence of a prepared workforce and stable economy rests on our collective success in the areas of education, financial stability and health.

-	Your United Way is governed by a local Board of Directors comprised of individuals who live and/or work right here in Washington County.
+United Way is governed by a local Board of Directors comprised of individuals who live and/or work right here in Washington County.
 They all serve as volunteers without any compensation.
 United Way is local, independent and autonomous.
 United Way is managed locally and not by a parent or national organization.